- Environmental Incident Reporting

 For more than 100 years, JEA has been operating at numerous locations within our community and has never had a chemical release large enough to harm any of our neighbors or customers.
 JEA is committed to continuing this excellent safety record.

 A listed substance must be measured for a year and reported if the amount manufactured, processed or used exceeds specific threshold amounts.
 If this threshold is exceeded, the amount released to land, water and air must be reported.
 The definition of “released” in right-to-know legislation is very broad.
 Some examples:

+Your electricity is generated by fossil fuels.
+JEA burns fuel to create heat, which generates steam that is used to power a turbine.
+The turbine powers a generator, which spins a coil of wire surrounded by a magnetic field to create electricity.
 Byproducts created by fossil fuels include ash, gases and fine particles.
 These byproducts contain naturally occurring elements that are found in fossil fuels, as well as other compounds that are listed as reportable substances in the right-to-know legislation.

 - Florida Department of Environmental Protection

 - Florida Department of Community Affairs